curiousdannii/electionguide.au/index.md

 Dannii's Opinionated Guide to the 2022 Australian Federal Election
 ==================================================================

 Welcome to my guide to the 2022 Australian Federal Election.
-This is opinionated in that the issues I cover are the ones that I personally think are most important, but I aim for my description of each party's policies within those categories to be factual.
+This is as opinionated guide because it covers only the issues I personally think are most important, and I give my personal evaluation of each party's policies on these issue.
+Of course there are many other issues which other people care about, I just hope anyone who sees this might consider these issues as well when they decide to to vote for.
+But I do aim for my description of each party's policies within those categories to be factual.
 If you see an error, or something I missed, [let me know here](https://github.com/curiousdannii/electionguide.au/issues).
 I'm still adding the micro parties, there are a lot of them!

 Remember, **you can't waste your vote in Australian elections!** Remember to number all candidates in the House of Representatives, and at least 6 above the line (or 12 below the line) in the Senate.
 You can safely give your first preference vote to a minor party and then vote for your preferred major party afterwards.